getsentry/sentry-docs/docs/learn/quotas.rst

 -----------------

 Sentry imposes hard limits on various components within an event.
-While the limits may change over time, and vary between attributes most individual attributes are capped at 512 bytes.
+While the limits may change over time and vary between attributes most individual attributes are capped at 512 bytes.
 Additionally, certain attributes also limit the maximum number of items.